t3bo13/EYES/README.md

 The Moving Eyes HTML project is a fun and interactive web page that showcases a pair of eyes following the mouse cursor.
 The eyes move smoothly and realistically, giving the illusion of tracking the cursor's movement.

-## Demo

-To see the project in action, you can visit the [live demo](https://example.com) hosted on GitHub Pages.

 ## Getting Started